Tongariro Alpine Crossing

 Best of all, the next 15 minutes or so will be an easy, flat walk.

-South Crater To Red Crater
+3. South Crater To Red Crater

-This section takes you to the highest point of the hike – the Red Crater.
+You then walk up to the highest point of the hike – the Red Crater.
 You’ll be 1,886 metres above sea level.

 The temperature here is generally 10 degrees colder than what it will be in Taupo.
 You may also notice the smell of sulphur – that’s because the crater is still alive.